THEDEVIOUS1/CHUWI-MINIBOOK-HACKINTOSH/README.md

 ## Changing the display orientation

-To correct the display orientation within macOS use [this app](https://www.magesw.com/displayrotation/) and set the orientation to reverse landscape OR  press and hold down cmd+opt (Windows+alt) and open System Preferences.
+To correct the display orientation within macOS use [this app](https://www.magesw.com/displayrotation/) and set the orientation to portrait flipped OR  press and hold down cmd+opt (Windows+alt) and open System Preferences.
 Keep holding down those two buttons and click on Displays.
 The screen orientation option will now appear even for the built-in display.
 Set it to 270 degrees for the correct orientation.

 ## Enabling HiDPI mode